izcoser/cp/README.md

 # Competitive Programming

-My solutions to a variety of programming problems from my university class.
+My solutions to a variety of programming problems from my university class, as well as LeetCode problems.
 Problems are divided into sections:

 1. lab1 - Warmup